jamieorc/joint/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Main authors
+This gem was originally created and maintained by John Nunemaker.
+Blake Carlson made important updates after John stopped mainting the code.
+I've taken Blake's fork, forked that and updated the code for Mongo driver 2.16.

 ## Copyright